ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 * (Excodibur/Apollon77) Bug fixes and adjustments

 ### 2.1.1 (2021-08-13)
+* IMPORTANT: You need to re-enter the password after installing this version!
 * IMPORTANT: The adapter now requires Admin 5.1.15+ and js-controller 3.3+!
 For other admin or js-controller versions please use the former v1.9.5 of thi adapter.
 * (Excodibur) Added InfluxDB 2.0 support
 * (Excodibur) Adjust Retention handling on Database level to work for InfluxDB 1.x and 2.x